bradleyjkemp/grpc-tools/grpc-proxy/README.md

 Troubleshooting steps:
 1. Check whether the application supports HTTP proxies, if your application does not support HTTP proxies, go straight to the instructions for using `grpc-proxy` in [fallback mode](#using-grpc-proxy-in-fallback-mode).
 1. Check your application is configured to use the HTTP proxy.
-This is normally done by setting the `HTTP_PROXY` environment variable to the address `grpc-proxy` is listening on (e.g. `HTTP_PROXY=localhost:12345`).
+This is normally done by setting the `http_proxy` or `all_proxy` environment variable to the address `grpc-proxy` is listening on (e.g. `http_proxy=http://localhost:12345`).

-    Some applications interpret these environment variables differently, you may have to set both `HTTP_PROXY` and `HTTPS_PROXY` to point to `grpc-proxy`.
+    Some applications interpret these environment variables differently, you may have to set both `http_proxy` and `https_proxy` to point to `grpc-proxy`.
 1. Try using `grpc-proxy` as your system proxy.
 This will mean traffic from all applications will go through the proxy.
 You can find instructions for this [here](https://software.intel.com/en-us/articles/how-to-set-system-proxy).

     **Warning**: this may cause other applications to not work properly if `grpc-proxy` is unable to proxy its requests properly.
 It's preferable to only configure the target application to use the proxy to minimise potential disruption.